p4lang/p4c/backends/ebpf/README.md

 ### Supported capabilities

-The current version of the P4 to EBPF compiler supports a relatively narrow subset of the P4 language, but still powerful enough to write very complex packet filters and simple packet forwarding engines.
+The current version of the P4 to eBPF compiler supports a relatively narrow subset of the P4 language, but still powerful enough to write very complex packet filters and simple packet forwarding engines.
 We expect that the compiler's capabilities will improve gradually.